Kent1/Horaires/README.md

 ## Introduction

-The purpose of this project is to generate examination timetables for the University of Mons.
+The purpose of this tool is to generate examination timetables.
+It was developped to assist people who makes examination timetables for the University of Mons.
 The examination timetables generation is a well-known NP-Complete problem in computer sciences.
 In order to solve this problem we will use heuristic algorithms.
 Some references are presents at the bottom of this document.

 ### Description of the problem